 Scholarships

 Swan Valley Connections is committed to increasing representation of people of all identities and backgrounds in conservation and outdoor education.
-SVC seeks to remove barriers that impede people from participating in our programs by prioritizing scholarships for those from underrepresented and underserved communities.
+SVC seeks to remove obstacles that impede these people from participating in our programs by prioritizing scholarships for them.
 Available scholarship amounts vary but range from 25% to 100% of total tuition costs.
 (In most cases, scholarships cannot be used to pay for University of Montana Credit Fees).

 Application Deadlines